manageorge/TOB-y-/README.md

 - /register_other: (TO) register user for tournament
 - /feedback: send feedback message to public testing server
 - /migrate: (TO) move tournament from current channel to another
+- /check_registered: (TO) sends a list of registered players via DM

 Only available in testing servers: